kingsleycj/kingsleycj/README.md

 ### Hi, I'm Kingsley CJ 👋

-🚀 **Backend & Blockchain Developer && Web3 Enthusiast**
+🚀 **Backend & Blockchain Enthusiast**

-I am a passionate backend developer with experience in **JavaScript, Node.js, and Express.js**, actively advancing my expertise in **Blockchain Development** with Solidity and Ethers.js.
+I am a passionate backend developer with experience in **JavaScript, TypeScript, Node.js, and Express.js**, actively advancing my expertise in **Blockchain Development** with Solidity and Hardhat.
 My focus is on building scalable backend systems and decentralized applications.

 ### 🔹 What I'm Currently Working On
 - **Backend Engineering:** Enhancing my skills in API development, database management, and system architecture.